prenagha/launchbar/README.md

 __Installation:__

-* Signup for a free [forecast.io developer account](https://developer.forecast.io) and have your API ready
+* Signup for a free [forecast.io developer account](https://developer.forecast.io) and have your API key ready
 * Install free [Location Helper for Applescript](http://www.mousedown.net/mouseware/LocationHelper.html) app from Mac App Store
-* Install the action by double clicking on the `Forecast.lbaction` file
+* Install the action by double clicking on the `Forecast.lbaction` file you downloaded
-* Run the action by typing `Forecast` in LaunchBar, then hit space to enter a location search query, or hit enter and follow the Locations item to find and use your current location
+* Run the action by typing `Forecast` in LaunchBar, then hit space to enter a location search query, or hit enter and → the Locations item to find and use your current location
-* Navigate to Locations -- Settings within the action to set
+  * From a location search result, → to save the location and see its forecast
+  * → on the Locations item to manage your saved locations
+    * Rename a location
+    * Remove a location
+    * Set a Home, Airplane, or custom icon for a location
+    * Make a saved location the default
+  * → on the Settings items under Locations to manage action preferences like
     * Forecast Units
     * Forecast Language
     * Location Search Country
     * Check if Action is up to date
     * Check if LaunchBar is up to date
     * Enable debug mode
     * Set API Key
     * Send feedback

 ![Forecast Action](img/f1.png)